Bronchopulmonary dysplasia (BPD) is a chronic lung disease that can happen in newborns and babies. It can make it hard to breathe.

 |Copyright © Nucleus Medical Media, Inc.|

-- Respiratory distress syndrome (RDS)—a lung disorder often affecting premature babies that causes difficulty with breathing
+- Respiratory distress syndrome (RDS)—a lung disorder often affecting premature babies that causes problems breathing

-- Retractions—with each breath, the chest appears to sink in between the ribs or under the ribcage
+- A chest that sinks in between the ribs or under the ribcage with each breath

 - Wheezing or noisy breathing